Stormwater Permitting Requirements for Phase II (Small) MS4s

 Effluent Limits for Construction

 The TPDES Small MS4 General Permit TXR040000, includes an optional 7th minimum control measure for the permitted MS4 operator to include all of the municipal construction activities for which is a regulated operator into its MS4 authorization.
-The general permit will be reissued on or before August 13, 2012, and the effluent limits described in this rule (40 CFR 450) will be incorporated into the reissued permit for the 7th MCM.

 According to the ELGs, all construction sites that are currently required to obtain permit coverage must implement a range of erosion and sediment controls and pollution prevention measures.